IrishNova/trading-algos/README.md

 _Overview_

 Automated trading strategies, more commonly referred to as algorithms, have grown exponentially in use by institutional and retail traders.
 What once was only able to be done on a pit floor, now can be executed digitally, allowing for more and more complex strategies to be implemented.
 This repository is a portfolio of different trading algorithms.
 It shows how Python can be used to research and automate trading strategies.
+I've tried to keep this as simple and strait forward as possible.
+In itself, you won't find a profitable strategy here.
+But it will show a novice the day one, week one basics of how things basically go together.

 _Research vs Production_